mjarlund/hass-light-sync/README.md

 # hass-light-sync

 `hass-light-sync` is a program designed to capture the display's image and send the average color to a light in Home Assistant.
-This project is inspired by solutions like Philips Hue Sync and Ambilight but currently supports only a single light.
+This project is inspired by solutions like Philips Hue Sync and Ambilight.

 ## Installation